Nonribosomal peptide: Substrate specificities

 Most domains have a very broad substrate specificity and usually only the A-domain determines which amino acid is incorporated in a module.
 Ten amino acids that control substrate specificity and can be considered the 'codons' of nonribosomal peptide synthesis have been identified, and rational protein design has yielded methodologies to computationally switch the specificities of A-domains.
 The condensation C-domain is also believed to have substrate specificity, especially if located behind an epimerase E-domain-containing module where it functions as a 'filter' for the epimerized isomer.
 Computational methods, such as SANDPUMA and NRPSpredictor2, have been developed to predict substrate specificity from DNA or protein sequence data.

 Mixed with polyketides

 Due to the similarity with polyketide synthases (PKS), many secondary metabolites are, in fact, fusions of NRPs and polyketides.
 In essence, this occurs when PK modules follow NRP modules, and vice versa.
+This is possible because the carrier domains (PCP/ACP) are quite similar between each other and they use a similar "chain-flipping" action to access the growing substrate.

 Although there is high degree of similarity between the Carrier (PCP/ACP) domains of both types of synthetases, the mechanism of condensation is different from a chemical standpoint: